Want to be successful? Don't go to an Ivy League school

 |10.
 University of Chicago||10|

 Nowadays, there are circumstances where brand matters.
 For instance, firms in the legal and consultancy niches often rely on university names to impress their clients and elevate their prestige.
 In all the other cases, a brand-name university doesn’t affect your career path.
 And it’s possible to build an impressive career without a top academic resume.
-A degree is worth the investment, but you need to choose those universities that have a good standard of education.
-They don’t have to be among the Ivy League universities or ‘the top 10’ universities in the latest edition of the world university rankings.
+A degree is worth the investment, but you need to choose those universities that have a good standard of education, and that fit your needs.
+They don’t have to be among the Ivy League universities or ‘the top 10’ universities in the latest edition of the World University Rankings.
 Also, you need to remember that even if a school has not topped the university’s overall rankings, it can be a leading one in the field you’ve chosen to pursue.
 There are outstanding minds even at mid-tier universities, and you don’t have to take out hundreds of thousands of dollars in student loans to become one of those minds.
-And our research is yet more proof that your path to a corner office may just as well lie through Penn State University rather than the University of Pennsylvania.
+Our research is yet more proof that your path to a corner office may just as well lie through Penn State University rather than the University of Pennsylvania.

 Ultimately, you need to get an education that will maximize your own definition of achievement and success.
 We at SchoolApply offer you a range of opportunities to find a school that meets your needs, so you can make a decision that suits you best.